pyvista/pyvista/doc/user-guide/data_model.rst

 place data within datasets.

 .. note::
-   The following discussion mentions VTK, does not assume that you have knowledge of VTK.
-For those wishing to compare or translate code written for the Python bindings of VTK to PyVista, please see :ref:`pyvista_to_vtk_docs`.
+   Though the following documentation section references VTK, it does not require that you have knowledge of VTK.
+For those who wish to see a detailed comparison to VTK or translate code written for the Python bindings of VTK to PyVista, please see :ref:`pyvista_to_vtk_docs`.

 For a more general description of our api, see :ref:`what_is_a_mesh`.